- The renowned academic Wang Gungwu reflects on unresolved tensions that have endured ever since the formulation of ‘one country, two systems’

-Wang said the Tiananmen Square crackdown affected how Hongkongers felt about Beijing and the Chinese Communist Party and their disillusionment was very strong.
+Wang said the Tiananmen Square crackdown affected how Hongkongers felt about Beijing and their disillusionment was very strong.

 The fear of communist rule prompted a wave of emigration, with thousands queuing outside foreign consulates for application forms to leave Hong Kong.

 After the crackdown, Wang was appointed to the Executive Council, the city’s top decision-making body.